jojusimz/GEMINI/JO-TLM-Simulator/README.md

  __Analytics__:   _contains the MATLAB and Python scripts_

- __Results__:     _the default folder for which all simulations results are stored to be further analysed by the analytics scripts._
+ __Results__:     _the default folder holding the simulations results which are further analysed by the analytics scripts._

 Other files included in the directory

 make:       makefile

 sim.csv:    contains the simulation specifications

 Compilation Options